Center for Health & Wellness

 The Center offers vaccines against meningitis during our immunization clinics to all undergraduate students and eligible graduate students.

-Spring 2016 Immunization Clinics Schedule.
+Fall 2016 Immunization Clinics Schedule.
 We do not schedule appointments solely for immunizations.

 Vaccines are available while supplies lasts; cost varies depending on the type of vaccine.
 Students with the Aetna student health plan will have 100% of the cost of the vaccine covered up front.
 Students with outside insurance may still be vaccinated, and the cost will be charged to their Student Account.
 Since coverage varies with every insurance plan, cost reimbursement for vaccination is the responsibility of the individual student.
 The Center does not charge insurance companies directly.